Configuring SAP Landscape Discovery

 You can view the details of integration runs in the Sync Logging section of the administration area.
 You can also access it in the Integrations section by clicking View Sync Logging.
 For more information on synchronization logs, see Synchronization Logging.

-Linking Discovered Services to the Fact Sheets
+Linking Discovered Items to the Fact Sheets

 Once the integration is successfully set up, the discovery run discovers your SAP cloud products and lists them in the SAP Landscape Discovery Inbox.
 In the inbox, you can review the discovered items and link them to existing fact sheets or create and link new fact sheets.
 To learn more, see SAP Landscape Discovery Inbox.